Published: May 18, 2022 • Updated: January 14, 2023 • 2 min read

 Code Retreats is a programming community that encourages throwing away first drafts.
 Starting over can be helpful when you’re learning a new technique or trying to improve.

-If something doesn’t feel right, you can throw it away.
+If something doesn’t feel right, you can throw it away!
 You don’t have to keep trying something that isn’t working.
-Persistent not-working is often a fantastic indicator that an approach is flawed.
+Persistent not-working is often a valuable indicator that an approach is flawed.

-Conversely, I’ve argued that when building, the best thing you can do is get it working, then make it well-factored.
+Conversely, I’ve argued that when building, the best thing you can do is get it working, then make it pretty and well-factored.

-For me, this means getting the interactions working, and then applying the design.
-I don’t solve both problems well at the same time.
+For me, this means getting the interactions working, and then applying the design and cleaning up.

-First, create a branch with a memorable name, like
+remote.
+Make sure the branch has a memorable name, like

-Many times, when I succeed at building something on my second or third attempt, I realize that I need some of those commits again.
-When I have them, and they’re well-named and small, I can cherry-pick them onto my branch.
+Many times, when I succeed at building something on my second or third attempt, I realize some of those commits from a previous attempt would be useful to have again.
+When I’ve saved them, and they’re well-named and small, I can cherry-pick them onto my current branch.

 $ git cherry-pick <sha-of-useful-commit>

 When you’re stuck and ask for help, it’s always better to bring something to work with.
-In my experience, senior people love to critique and have less patience starting from scratch.
+Senior people who are helping love to critique but have less patience being asked to start from scratch.

-Even if they start your pairing session with “this is bad, let’s start over”, you’re showing that you’ve done the work and aren’t waiting to be rescued.
+Even if they start your pairing session with “this is bad: let’s start over”, you’re showing that you’ve done some work and aren’t waiting to be rescued.